sycomix/wiai-llm/code/question-answering/README.md

-# Chatbots
+# Question-Answering
-This directory contains the code to build the chatbot using the custom (open-source) LLM with domain specific data.
+This directory contains the code to build the Question-Answering pipeline using the custom (open-source) LLM with domain specific data.

 ## Steps to run:
 - `pip install virtualenv`